AndrewRadev/blog/_posts/2013-10-20-the-back-to-school-idea.markdown

 games every single day in order to maintain interest.
 This would be difficult to maintain in the long term, and it's unclear whether actual knowledge will be kept afterwards.
-I've had bad experiences in university with a lecturer trying to show mostly pretty pictures and fun videos during class, only to be met with a course of people that lack understanding of even the simplest theorems, due to focusing only on the fun bits.
+I've had bad experiences in university with a lecturer trying to show mostly pretty pictures and fun videos during class, only to end up with a full class of people that lack understanding of even the simplest theorems, due to focusing only on the fun bits.
 But incrementally improving the classes themselves, making even the boring parts of the subject a bit more memorable with visual cues and repetition, could actually work, I believe.
 Especially if it's done every single class in a consistent, unobtrusive way.
 We are creatures